Lucy from Peanuts offers friendly career advice for five cents

 Well-Considered Job Referrals

 If you see a job opening that could work for me, send it my way!
-You can read up on my skills and experience on my LinkedIn profile and send me anything you think I qualify for.
-There are also tons of other posts I’ve made across the internet for what I’ve done and what I want to do, so just ask if you’re not sure.
+You can find my skills and experience on my LinkedIn profile and send me anything you think I qualify for.
+There are tons of other posts for what I’ve done and what I want to do, so ask if you’re unsure.

 If you can provide an employee referral for a role your company is hiring for, that would be amazingly helpful.
-Please send those offers my way along with any advice you can give for how to handle the application and interview processes.
+Please send those offers my way along with any advice for how to handle the application and interview processes.

-(Please don’t send me whole job board sites and just cut me loose in there, unless it’s for a specific company.
-And please be sure to check links you send beforehand because I’ve received a bunch of scam sites from friends recently.)
+Don’t send me whole job board sites, unless it’s for a specific company, please.
+Please check links you send beforehand because I’ve received a bunch of scam sites from friends recently.

 Material Assistance